mariegrie/Prototype_LLM_UsabilityTesting/README.md

 * Focus on navigation skills (e.g. comparing it to the shortest click path and evaluate whether the task was completed successfully)

 ### Documentation RQ2
-* Outputs both LLM calls and Testrunner
+* Outputs of both LLM calls and TestRunner
 * Covers results of the second set of tests (Section 6.2.2)
 * Navigation path and focus on 'thoughts and observations' to compare it to human-based usability test results